 More than 40 percent of all violent hate crimes in the United States between 2011 and 2015 were reported to police, according to the Bureau of Justice Statistics.

 Of those cases, only about 10 percent resulted in an arrest, and only about 4 percent of all violent hate crime – whether reported or not – resulted in an arrest, according to the bureau.

 For prosecutors, adding the ethnic intimidation charge adds a new element that has to be proven, and proving racial or ethnic bias can be difficult.

-“I think it’s the kind of charge where you want to be certain that you have the strongest possible evidence in that area,” said Richard Long, president of the Pennsylvania District Attorneys Association.
+“I think it’s the kind of charge where you want to be certain that you have the strongest possible evidence in that area,” said Richard Long, executive director of the Pennsylvania District Attorneys Association.
 “It tends to be, or is viewed as, inflammatory or gets a lot of attention.”

 In the case of an arson, a prosecutor would need to prove certain elements like the defendant meaning to start the fire and doing so recklessly puts another person in danger or starts the fire with the purpose of destroying or damaging an “inhabited building or occupied structure of another.”